Who Is Lono?

 After arriving in Hawai’i I finally began to “remember” the things I learned in my “death” experiences.
 I came to have many insights about the ideas I teach today.
 I discussed these ideas with friends, and before long my wife and I had dozens of people coming to our home every week for a potluck dinner and a discussion.
 The word of these meetings began to spread widely.
 Before long we needed a bigger place and found an incredible coffee farm high in the mountains above Honaunau.
 Our meetings continued to grow.

 Unfortunately the Ali’i in Hawai’i to this day are still pledged to kill any Mo’o that they find.
 That is why the remaining members of that culture stay so hidden.
-Since many people were aware of these events were present when the Mo’o and I were teaching together and were aware of my ordination, it became necessary for me to move back to the mainland.
+Since many people who were aware of these events were present when the Mo’o priest and I were teaching together, it became necessary for me to move back to the mainland.
 My wife and I moved back to New Mexico, and then to Colorado where I have been running healing and retreat centers ever since.

 The point of all this is that I now KNOW who we all are, the true nature of God, and how things work spiritually in this life.
 Due to my death experiences belief is no longer required.
 My ordination was a very magical thing that was the fulfillment of what I always knew was my purpose for being born.